 What are the uses of curcumin?

-In traditional Chinese and Ayurvedic medicine, natural curcumin has been used as a remedy for thousands of years.
-Curcumin is also used as a spice and colorant in food production for products such as margarine, mashed potatoes, sausage, curry powder, mustard, etc.
+In traditional Chinese and Ayurvedic medicine, natural turmeric has been used as a remedy for thousands of years.
+Curcumin is also used as a spice, but also as a coloring agent in food production for products such as margarine, mashed potatoes, sausage, curry powder, mustard, etc.

 - Anti-inflammatory effects of curcumin